Instanton representanton of Plebanski gravity. Gravitational coherent states: Quantum harmonic oscillator formalism

 It is clear from (\ref{WEHAVE}) that $S$ is closed under complex conjugation.
 Additionally, $S$ is closed under the Poisson bracket since as one can easily verify from the harmonic oscillator algebra,

 From (\ref{WEHAVE1}) the objects $a_f$ and $a^{*}_f$ may be regarded as the fundamental dynamical variables of a phase space $\Omega_{Kin}$.
 Define $F$ as the set of all suitably regular functions on $\Omega_{Kin}$ which can be obtained as a sum of products of elements $F^{(i)}\in{S}$.
-Some examples of elements of $F$ are given by\footnote{These particular functions will for gravity take on the interpretation as $SO(3,C)$ invariants which appear in the Hamiltonian constraint.}
+Some examples of elements of $F$ are given by\footnote{These particular functions will take on the interpretation as $SO(3,C)$ invariants which appear in the Hamiltonian constraint for gravity.}

 Next, we will associate with each element $F^{(i)}$ in $S$ an abstract operator $\hat{F}^{(i)}$, and construct the free algebra $\boldsymbol{A}$ generated by these elementary quantum operators.
 This amounts to the promotion of (\ref{WEHAVE}) to